visidata/visidata.org/site/blog/2024/introducing-guides.md

 ![vd3.0-guideExample.png](/blog/assets/vd3.0-guideExample.png)

 Particularly exciting is the [support for basic markdown VisiData's own display attribute syntax](https://www.visidata.org/docs/api/guides#some-stylings-of-note).
-This is how the color in the guides were added.
+This is how the colors in the guides were added.

 ![vd3.0-errors.png](/blog/assets/vd3.0-errors.png)